 The procedure works by replacing the eyes’ lens with an intraocular lens (IOL), an artificial, permanent implant made of biocompatible and flexible material.
 Just like our natural lens, intraocular lenses have the ability to bend and refract light, which helps focus clear and sharp images onto the retina.

-Cataract surgery is one of the most commonly performed eye procedures.
+The different types of cataract surgery are among the most commonly performed eye procedures.
 Yearly, some 26 million worldwide undergo it.
 In Singapore, around 78 percent of the elderly population is affected by some form of cataract.
 As much as two-thirds of affected adults were previously undiagnosed.
 Yet, despite cases of cataract surgery being documented as far back as Ancient Egypt, the procedure still has its limitations.

 Traditionally, patients have had to choose between two to three types of intraocular lenses.
 The type of implant a doctor will choose for a patient usually depend on existing conditions such as astigmatism, lifestyle needs and job requirements.